AbnerSouzaa/AbnerSouzaa/README.md

 ### About Me:

-I'm Brazilian and I'm an undergradute Computer Science student at UFPB
+I'm Brazilian and I'm an undergradute Computer Science student at UFPB.

 ### Working On:
-- Currently studying swift language mainly for iOS development
+- Currently studying swift language mainly for iOS development.
-- Mobile iOS development intern by fuze.cc - LAVID
+- Mobile iOS development intern by fuze.cc - LAVID.

 ####
   <div>